(Reuters) - February kicks off the presidential nominating contest for both the Democratic and Republican parties.

-A Midwestern moderate and Navy veteran, Buttigieg has billed himself as the torchbearer of a new political generation, but ironically has engendered scepticism among young voters in the party, who view him as insufficiently liberal.
+A Midwestern moderate and Navy veteran, Buttigieg has billed himself as the torchbearer of a new political generation, but ironically has engendered skepticism among young voters in the party, who view him as insufficiently liberal.

 Should he prevail in the Democratic race, he would be the first openly gay presidential nominee in U.S. history.

 Former New York City mayor and media mogul Bloomberg, 77, surprisingly announced his candidacy in late November.
 He had said in March that he would not make a run for the White House.

 In an unusual move, Bloomberg is skipping early voting states, focusing instead on the larger states such as California, Florida and Texas that vote on March 3 - Super Tuesday - and beyond.

 Ranked by Forbes as the eighth-richest American with an estimated worth of $53.4 billion, Bloomberg has already spent more than $200 million of his fortune on his campaign, more than what his entire Democratic rivals combined have spent in the past year.

 Bloomberg had previously been praised within the party for his advocacy and philanthropy on climate change and in fighting gun violence.
 Bloomberg served as mayor of New York from 2002 to 2013.